Capture Website Screenshots with a REST API

 GET https://apixies.io/api/v1/screenshot?url=https://example.com

 The response is the raw image bytes with the appropriate Content-Type header (image/png or image/jpeg).
-There is no JSON wrapper -- you save the response body directly to a file or pass it downstream.
+There's no JSON wrapper -- you save the response body directly to a file or pass it downstream.

 Authentication